Icey7336/batasm-compounder/README.md

 **_What this does_**

-You should have deposited LP tokens into the BFTM-FTM farm before running this.
-Every 10 minutes it will check if the pending BSM rewards are greater than a USD value you specify or the amount of BSM.
-If the conditions are met, it will claim the BSM rewards and then withdraw them (50% penalty).
-Once withdrawn, it will then sell BSM to FTM on SpookySwap.
-Here you can choose to stop or zap the FTM gained back into the BFTM-FTM farm.
+ 1. You should have deposited LP tokens into the BFTM-FTM farm before running this.

+ 2. Every 10 minutes it will check if the pending BSM rewards are greater than a USD value you specify or the amount of BSM

+ 3. If the conditions are met, it will claim the BSM rewards and then withdraw them (50% penalty)

+ 4. Once withdrawn, it will then sell
+    BSM to FTM on SpookySwap

+ 5. If USE_ZAPPER is true, it will Zap back the amount of FTM that BSM was previously sold for back into the BFTM-FTM farm